PHYS3888/Tutorial_AstroClassification/README.md

 Check what the predictions look like in the `gridPredictions` plot for this nonlinear model, `Mdl_SVMnonlinear`, and verify the nonlinear boundary.

 :question::question::question: __Q2:__
-Upload a `gridPredictions` plot of the data and the predictions of one of your trained SVMs (`Mdl_linearSVM` or `Mdl_SVMnonlinear`) in your two-dimensional feature space.
+Upload a `gridPredictions` plot of the data and the predictions of one of your trained SVMs (`Mdl_SVMlinear` or `Mdl_SVMnonlinear`) in your two-dimensional feature space.
 Make sure the axes are labeled to highlight your two features.

 #### :fire::fire::fire: _(Optional)_ :fire::fire::fire: Adding noise